 Also, consider alternatives.
 Glacier hiking trips from the likes of Skaftafell in the southeast of the country may well be out of your budget, but walking along the edge of the glacier gives you fantastic views without the cost.

-Tips to minimize accommodation costs in Iceland
+9. Book early to minimize accommodation costs

 Even basic accommodation in Iceland isn’t cheap.
 Traveling outside peak season (that is, June through August) will cut accommodation prices significantly.
 Always try to book early, particularly over holiday periods.
 In some popular parts of the country, such as the route between Vík and Jökulsárlón, accommodation options are limited.